• Recipes

 When combined correctly, you'll end up with a smooth, almost velvety, creamy consistency.
 Correctly executed Hollandaise sauce will allow you to spoon the sauce on top of itself in a bowl and create ribbons.

-finished hollandaise sauce displaying the ribbon stage of the sauce making.
+Finished hollandaise sauce displaying the ribbon stage of the sauce making.

 🥘 Ingredients